kjprovencal/claraburgess.com/README.md

 ## License

-Personal project - not for commercial use.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---